infect-org/.github/profile/README.md

 ### Contact

-You may contact us at any time at hello@infect.org
+For more information or source code requests please do not hesitate to contact us at hello@infect.org